kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-aspect.md

 Module for declarative logging of method arguments and result using annotations.

+For a step-by-step walkthrough before the reference details, see [Observability](../guides/observability.md).

 ## Dependency { #dependency }

 Most likely already transitively connected from other dependencies or from [Logback](logging-slf4j.md#logback), otherwise it needs to be added: